VaishnaviGanamukkala/web_development_coursera/README.md

-## Welcome to GitHub Pages
+## A web development project

-You can use the [editor on GitHub](https://github.com/VaishnaviGanamukkala/web_development_coursera/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+This repository is created to learn HTML, CSS and Javascript for Web Development, following the course [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers)

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever this repository is commited, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in the site, from the content in this Markdown file.

 ### Markdown